Why Your Vagaro Salon Still Needs a Phone Answering Service in 2026

 Pros: Human operators, after-hours coverage available

-Cons: Operators do not know your services, pricing, or stylists.
-They take messages — they cannot book into Vagaro.
+Cons: Operators don’t know your services, pricing, or stylists.
+They take messages but can’t book into Vagaro.
 Per-minute billing makes costs unpredictable.
 Quality varies significantly between providers.

 Best for: Businesses that only need message-taking, not appointment booking.